Dec 19 2018 Payroll Tax Reminders

 Review any information that you have already received to determine if any of your employees collected disability payments during the year.
 If so, you can expect to receive a statement from the third-party payer (including the N.J.
 Department of Labor).

 This statement may not arrive until January 2019.
 You are still required to include this information in your payroll tax returns including the W-2 for 2018.
 If you are using a payroll service, make sure to alert them that this adjustment needs to be processed before they complete the W-2 forms.

 The Affordable Care Act (ACA) requires additional information to be included on W-2 forms for 2018 under specific circumstances.

 The cost of the health care coverage provided by employers with 250* or more W-2s in 2018 must be reported on the form W-2.
 Required information includes:

 - Total cost of major medical insurance (both the employer and employee premium whether it is paid with pre-tax or after-tax dollars).

 - Total cost of FSA contributions.

-*This number does not include any retirees or former employees who received this benefit but did not receive any compensation in 2017.
-A W-2 is not required to report the healthcare benefit alone.
+*This number does not include any retirees or former employees who received this benefit but did not receive any compensation in 2018.
+A W-2 is not required to report the health care benefit alone.

 IRS Recommendation for Reconciling Forms